 Index funds offer seven benefits over actively-managed mutual funds

-- Simplicity – Index funds are simple in construct and does not require an investor to worry about allocation amongst different market capitalizations or choosing a fund manager
+- Simplicity.
+Index funds are simple in construct and understand.
+The investor need not worry about allocation amongst different market capitalizations or choosing a fund manager

-- Diversification – Index funds are more diversified than most actively-managed mutual funds as the indices pack in many stocks that fit the index categorization criteria (e.g. 500 stocks in the S&P 500 or 50 stocks in the NSE Nifty).
+- Diversification.
+Index funds are more diversified than most actively-managed mutual funds.
+That’s because indices pack in many stocks that fit the index categorization criteria.
+For example – 500 stocks in the S&P 500 or 50 stocks in the NSE Nifty.
 This diversification often helps lowering volatility and offers good risk-adjusted returns

-- Long-term – Index funds are excellent instruments for long-term investing and often are the preferred assets to have to support one’s retirement and decade-long goals
+- Long-term.
+Index funds are excellent instruments for long-term investing.
+Often, they are the preferred assets to have to support one’s retirement and decade-long goals

-- Eliminates fund manager risk – In an index fund, a fund manager’s individual style and investing strategy does not matter which means the risk of under-performance due the fund manager is completely eliminated
+- Eliminates fund manager risk.
+In an index fund, a fund manager’s individual style and investing strategy does not matter.
+This eliminates the risk of under-performance due the fund manager’s competence

-- Better performance – Index funds tend to perform better than actively-managed funds over the long run.
-Over the last 10 years – 85% of actively managed large-cap funds, 96% of actively-managed mid cap funds and 96% of actively-managed small cap funds – have underperformed their indices.
+- Better performance.
+Index funds tend to perform better than actively-managed funds over the long run.
+This is questionable and debatable.
+Over the last 10 years, 85% of actively managed large-cap funds have underperformed their indices in the US.
+Similarly,.
+96% of actively-managed mid cap funds and 96% of actively-managed small cap funds have underperformed their indices.

 How Index funds started?

-Jack Bogle drew inspiration from the “Efficient Markets” theory which says that the stock market prices fully reflect all available information at that time.
+Jack Bogle drew inspiration from the “Efficient Markets” theory.
+The theory says that the stock market prices fully reflect all available information at that time.
 This viewpoint is contrary to how proponents of value investing say but we’ll not delve much into that for now.
-The implication of the “efficient market” theory was that it is impossible to “beat the market” consistently on a risk-adjusted basis as market prices should only react to new information.
+The implication of the “efficient market” theory was that it is impossible to “beat the market” consistently on a risk-adjusted basis as market prices could only react to new information.

-Using this simple insight, Bogle created a completely new philosophy of investing which was built on keeping costs at its lowest.
+Using this simple insight, Bogle created a completely new philosophy of investing.

 This cost management was done in multiple ways –

-- Keep portfolio turnover low (3-5%) to reduce brokerage and taxes (comparably, active mutual funds have a portfolio turnover of over 30%)
+- Keep portfolio turnover low (at 3-5%) to reduce brokerage and taxes.
+In comparison, active mutual funds have a portfolio turnover of over 30%

 - Minimal advertising costs